90% Industrial and software companies

 In the field of technical communication, specialists usually work as employees–with or without a managerial role.
 Working as the director of a company (one’s own company; with staff responsibility) is a very rare thing.
 It happens most frequently in the service sector.
 Here, it is more mangeable for specialists to be self-employed as freelancers or heads of small businesses.
 Under the given conditions–a small company with few hierarchy levels–the decision-making power is automatically higher.

 This profession is actively supported, fostered, and continuously developed by some professional associations.
 The largest association is the European Association for Technical Communication – tekom Europe e.V.
-It has many national subsidiaries that each ensures that technical communicators are satisfied with their profession.
+It has many national subsidiaries that each ensures that technical writers are satisfied with their profession.
 A member of tekom Europe has the opportunity to become fully involved in the profession and shape it.
 How does this work?
 Read more about Benefits for members

 In addition to the national subsidiaries, there are other small European professional associations in Great Britain (ISTC), France, Sweden, Finland, or Portugal (APCOMTEC) for instance.